vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Vincent Emonet](https://vemonet.github.io/) on "Simplifying Nanopublications on the Web with nanopub-js: Browser-Compatible Libraries and Standard Web Components"
+- [Vincent Emonet](https://vemonet.github.io/) on "Simplifying Nanopublications on the Web with nanopub-js: Browser-Compatible Libraries and Standard Web Components" (Presentation)
 - [Teodor Georgiev](https://pensoft.net/teodor_georgiev) on "What Did my Paper Say?
-Nanopublications Pilot at RIO Journal Lets Authors Add Short & Precise Scientific Statements to Publications from Across the Research Process"
+Nanopublications Pilot at RIO Journal Lets Authors Add Short & Precise Scientific Statements to Publications from Across the Research Process" (Demo and Presentation)

 ## Nano Session #2